 Learn about Kindergarten-readiness criteria for your young child.

-Help parents and children explore learning through play.
-PAL kits contain books, toys and music or a DVD for young children ages birth to 2 years, and Little Red Reading Bags contain similar materials for kids ages 3 to 5.
+PAL kits help parents and children explore learning in a play-like atmosphere.
+PAL kits contain books, toys and music or a video for young children ages birth-2 years.

-- Columbia/Boone County Public Health and Human Services
+- Community Health Promotion & Education Division of Columbia/Boone County Public Health and Human Services

 - Health Insurance Marketplace

 Provides information for individuals and families about getting health insurance.
 Insurance applications can be completed online.

 Part of Lutheran Children’s and Family Services, this program provides therapy sessions to help mothers (living in Boone County) battle depression, as well as therapy and support for their children and case management to help identify community resources and services to promote family well-being.